How to Explain the Dangers of Alcohol to Teens

 When you’re educating your child on underage drinking, it’s important that you yourself fully understand the range of risks, even the hidden ones.
 Underage drinking can have huge impacts on the future well-being of teens, so don’t forget to address both the health and social issues of alcohol.

-There are certain bodily risks associated with underage drinking, including liver and/or heart problems, alcohol poisoning, and an increased likelihood of alcohol dependence later in life.
+There are certain bodily risks associated with underage drinking, including liver and/or heart problems, alcohol poisoning, and an increased likelihood of alcohol dependence later in life, which may even require a visit to somewhere like this Parker, CO Rehab to receive treatment for alcohol addiction.
 Drunk driving and its consequences are also serious issues associated with drinking.
 When kids drink as a way to cope with mental health issues or stress, it can further exacerbate symptoms and potentially lead to social isolation.